 None.
 The tangerine darter is not actively fished for by anglers and is classified as a nongame species.

-Tangerine darters are collected, recorded and released during fish surveys across much of western North Carolina.
-This species was also reintroduced to part of its native range during the Pigeon River Reintroduction Project, of which the NCWRC has been a partner to.
+Status of the tangerine darter in North Carolina is tracked as part of routine regional monitoring surveys by NCWRC staff and partners.
+This species was also reintroduced to part of its native range during the Pigeon River Reintroduction Project, of which the NCWRC has been a partner.

 Pigeon River Revival (PDF)